DPenner1/WritingSystemHistory/README.md

   - **Baybayin**: Quite a few theories on origin, one of them is Gujarati which I am not including without stronger evidence as that would be hard to link with the current diagram layout.
   - **Bopomofo**: Maybe over 10m users?
 It's used for computer input in Taiwan and Taiwan is around 23m people.
-  - **Brahmi**: Seems the Northern/Southern Brahmi distinction is mostly geographic grouping convenience?
-I can't find a lot of sources making the distinction, but it's useful for this diagram.
+  - **Brahmi**: The majority academic opinion seems to favour Aramaic origin, but some advocate independent derivision or derivision from the Indus Script.
+Also, Seems the Northern/Southern Brahmi distinction is mostly geographic grouping convenience?
+I can't find a lot of sources making the distinction, and Wikipedia doesn't really cite precise criteria on the grouping, but it's useful for this diagram.
   - **Chinese script styles**: The way I read it, the Wikipedia articles seem to imply these are closer to variations rather than full-fledged different scripts, so I've chosen to group them together, splitting out the earliest Oracle Bone script.
 But extremely uncertain about this one.
   - **Georgian**: Very disputed origin.
 It seems the majority opinion is that it's Greek-based, so I've shaded it that way, but also added Independent as I don't really have another way of indicating that on the diagram
   - **Hentaigana**: Maybe over 10m users?
 Wikipedia says its rare, but Japan is 100m+ people.